 Light your scene

 Popular opinion seems to be either: keep your jack-o-lanterns in the dark, or illuminate them with the projector, which can be done if your animation has any color other than black outside of the carved features.
 Some available animations have orange rather than black.
 Never use this option.
 If all of the lighting comes from the projector it flattens everything and ruins the illusion that the pumpkins are carved and that light is emanating from within them.
 You will have similar results if all of your lighting is coming from the same direction as the projector.
 Some ambient lighting that hits the face of the pumpkins can even be a good thing.
-If your projector is bright enough to effectively "cut through" the ambient lighting, the illusion will be excellent.
+If your projector is bright enough to effectively "cut through" the ambient lighting, the illusion will be really excellent.

 If your animation utilizes multiple pumpkins, arrange them so that they are not all at the same depth (all in a row, etc...).
 Place them a few inches in front or behind each other.
 You can then focus your projection to be somewhere between the two depths which will add further realism to the effect as well as blur the pixels of your projector just enough to mask the digital nature of the projection.